Local Well-Posedness for Relaxational Fluid Vesicle Dynamics: Main result

 is Lipschitz continuous.

-Finally, if $\Gamma$ consists only of round spheres, then a solution of \eqref{eqn:final} is given by the constant-in-time solution with $\Gamma_t=\Gamma$, $u=0$, and suitably chosen pressure functions $\pi$ and $q$ that are constant in each connected component of $\Omega$ and $\Gamma$, respectively; this solution is unique in the class given in the first part of the theorem.
+Finally, if $\Gamma$ consists only of round spheres, then a solution of \eqref{eqn:final} is given by the constant-in-time solution with $\Gamma_t=\Gamma$, $u=0$, and suitably chosen pressure functions $\pi$ and $q$ which are constant in each connected component of $\Omega$ and $\Gamma$, respectively; this solution is unique in the class given in the first part of the theorem.
 In particular, the problem is globally well-posed in this trivial case. \end{theorem}

 In general, when dealing with the continuous dependence part of (local) well-posedness the question arises which perturbations should be included in the analysis.
-For macroscopic physical systems it seems reasonable to consider those perturbations which are accessible by thermal fluctuations; thus, in our case area and enclosed volume of each connected component $\Gamma^i_{h_0}$, $i=1,\ldots,k$, of $\Gamma_{h_0}$ should be conserved.
+For macroscopic physical systems it seems reasonable to consider those perturbations which are accessible by thermal fluctuations; thus, in our case area and enclosed volume of each connected component $\Gamma^i_{h_0}$, $i=1,\ldots,m$, of $\Gamma_{h_0}$ should be conserved.
 Concerning the second part of the above theorem, note that consequently the only admissible perturbations of a round sphere are translations of this sphere.
 On the other hand, the first part of the above theorem is slightly more general in that it deals with a larger class of perturbations.
+Note that the tangential part of the bulk velocity trace on $\Gamma_t$ exhibits an increased spatial regularity, which is to be expected in view of the appearance of the Laplace-Beltrami operator in the transformed equation $(\ref{eqn:tildesystem})_3$; cf.~also the symbolic analysis on page~\pageref{eqn:tpzv}.
+Also note that the case $p = 4$ is excluded for notational convenience, since in this case Besov spaces would have to be introduced for the initial data.

 So far, we cannot prove (local) well-posedness of our system in the case that $\Gamma$ contains both round spheres and connected components that are not round spheres.
 The reason for this is a technicality in the iterative construction process of the solutions which is related to the different degrees of gauge freedom for round spheres on the one hand and other configurations on the other hand; see, in particular, the remark following the proof of Theorem \ref{thm}.